-"Not surprised that didn't work out," Willie smirked.
+"Not surprised it didn't work out," Willie smirked.
 "Your mom prob'ly got burned in that marriage, kid."

 On one uncharacteristically warm day, Willie and David threw a football on the front lawn, then played newly invented game with a volleyball on the tennis court.
 It was difficult to determine the winner because, according to the rules, the rules could change without warning.

-David was pleased to have a companion who really played with him, listened to his opinions and treated him like an equal.
+David was pleased to have a companion who really played with him, listened to his opinions and talked to him like an adult.

 "Yeah, looks just like you, too.
 Same age and everythin'."
 Willie returned the ball with his knee and elbow.

 After exhausting the possibilities of that enterprise, the two invaded the equipment shed and pulled out two badminton rackets with which they chased each other around the court sword fighting as Captain Hook and Peter Pan—until one of the rackets broke.

 They discarded the apparatus and took off in search of new adventures.
 David wanted to take his friend to the old house on the other side of the woods.
 There were ghosts there who spoke and played with him, but Willie declined.
 They walked back across the terrace towards the house.